JRodriguez012/IT1025/Lab4/readme.md

 ### File Properties

 ## Conclusion
 During this lab, I used the Python IDLE for the first time.
 I have used some other IDEs before like visual studio and Eclipse, but I enjoyed the simplicity of IDLE and the ability to use the interactive shell for learning the basics of the language.
+I learned the difference between raster and vector graphics.
+After this lab, I have a better understanding of differences between the GIF, JPEG, and PNG file formats, how each of these formats compress files, and the appropriate uses for each format.
+My favorite part of this lab was creating a logo using Vectr.
+I have some experience using Inkscape for vector graphics, so I was easily able to use Vectr  after completing the tutorial.
+I am a huge fan of board games, so I decided to create a logo for a made up board game blog/review site.

 Include your professional conclusion here...